 Instead of ripping out the nails, I simply bent them down in the back with a hammer to keep the character in tact.

-I love to buy big rolls of art paper to put under my DIY projects.
+I buy big rolls of art paper at Ikea to put under my DIY projects.
 It protects the surface plus I can draw all over it and for $4.99 a roll, I don’t feel bad about how much I’m using.
 I love that my project and fingers don’t get black like they do when using newspaper.
-When I’m done, it goes right into the recycle.
+Then, when I’m done and the paper is dry, it goes right into the recycle.

 After I doodled and figured out the look I wanted, I used a pencil and lightly drew out my wording.